bluesky-social/bsky-docs/blog/2025-01-13-typescript-sdk-release.md

 // Get an embed with unknown validity somehow declare const embed: unknown

-// The following condition will be true if, and only if, the value matches the `Image` interface if (isValidImages(embed)) {
+// The following condition will be true if, and only
+// if, the value matches the `Image` interface. if (isValidImages(embed)) {
   // `embed` is of type `Images` here
 }